nmusolino/cookiecutter-cpplib-tools/README.md

 ## License

 This project is licensed under the GNU General Public License, version 3.
-See the [LICENSE.md](LICENSE.md) file for details.
+See the [LICENSE](LICENSE) file for details.